 This 14 page booklet is designed for students doing Unit 4 Practical Investigation.
-It is a Word document and tecahers can customise it to suit their needs.
 The table of contents covers: What will you be doing?, What do you get out of the Practical Investigation? , Deciding on a topic, Identifying variables, Formulating a plan, A Timeline, Hints for the students, Using the log book, Taking measurements and analysing data, Assembling a poster.
 There are also 7 appendices including a short list of topics.

 This is the list of PI topics that were used as part of the Small Group Activities at the 2017 Physics Teachers’ Conference.
 Each of these topics has detailed titles to provide guidance to students.
 Also added at the end of this list are detailed titles that offer more challenge.
 At the end of the list there are topics with short titles that students will need to unpack.

 This seven page document lists topics from the Nuffield physics course that are relevant to the Unit 2 Practical investigation.
 The topics are sorted in the Motion Area of Study and the 12 options.
 There are also topics for other areas of physics at the end.

 10 pages of topics grouped by Area of Study.
 Some have a catchy title with a supportive paragraph, most have self-explanatory titles.